 Research shows that most injuries are predictable and preventable.

-The Utah Department of Health Violence and Injury Prevention Program is to be "a trusted and comprehensive resource for data and technical assistance related to violence and injury.
-This information helps promote partnerships and programs to prevent injuries and improve public health."
+Our mission is to be "a trusted and comprehensive resource for data and technical assistance related to violence and injury.
+With this information, we help promote partnerships and programs to prevent injuries and improve public health."